-At 31 March 2014, the Council had no construction contracts in progress.
+At 31 March 2015, the Council had no construction contracts in progress.

-At 31 March 2014, the Authority had not entered into any contracts for the construction or enhancement of Property, Plant and Equipment in 2014/15 and future years; commitments of this nature at 31 March 2013 amounted to £31,000.
+At 31 March 2015, the Authority has entered into two contracts for the construction or enhancement of Property, Plant and Equipment in 2015/16 and future years - these are shown in the table below.

+Commitments of this nature at 31 March 2014 amounted to £1,020,000.

-However, there are several significant projects committed in the capital programme with contracts yet to be agreed.
+In addition there are several significant projects committed in the capital programme with contracts yet to be agreed.
 The major commitments are: